thapapradeep884/week-5/README.md

 ## 4 Build and Run

-To check for missing dependencies before building, it's a good idea to run rosdep in the workspace's root directory (ros2 ws):
+Running rosdep in the workspace's root directory (ros2 ws) is a good idea to see if any dependencies are missing before building:

 ```
 rosdep install -i --from-path src --rosdistro foxy -y
 ```

-Navigate back to the root of your workspace, ros2_ws, and build your new package:
+Go back to ros2 ws, the workspace's root, and create your new package:

 ```
 colcon build --packages-select py_srvcli